-To this day, you can experience remnants of all of these cultures throughout the city, including Judaism’s primary pilgrimage site, the Western Wall.
-This structure forms part of the base of the larger Temple Mount complex, which housed both Jewish temples for about 1,000 years until AD 70.
+To this day, you can experience remnants of all of these cultures throughout the city, including the primary pilgrimage site in Judaism, the Western Wall.
+This structure forms part of the base of the larger Temple Mount complex, which housed both Jewish temples for about 1,000 years until 70CE.
 Atop the Temple Mount sits the vast Al-Aqsa Mosque and the Dome of the Rock, which are Muslim holy sites built approximately 1,000 years after the Second Temple was destroyed.
-The Old City is also home to several of Christianity’s holiest sites, including the Church of the Holy Sepulchre, the Via Dolorosa and the Stations of the Cross, in addition to monasteries and houses of worship specifically associated with the Armenian church.
+The Old City is also home to several of the holiest sites in Christianity, including the Church of the Holy Sepulchre, the Via Dolorosa and the Stations of the Cross, in addition to monasteries and houses of worship specifically associated with the Armenian church.

 The best way to experience Jerusalem is on foot.
 Within a few blocks, you can visit traditional Arab neighbourhoods in the eastern portion of the city, cross the street and experience the ultra-orthodox Jewish enclave of Mea Shea’rim and walk a few streets over and enter the Russian Compound, which features the Holy Trinity Cathedral.
 The ability to interact with a variety of ethnic groups in such a small geographical area gives Jerusalem an international feel that is hard to match.

-In addition to the people and holy sites, Jerusalem is also a visually stunning city, with many of its buildings constructed from a pale local limestone that takes on a golden hue when the sun sets and rises.
-In areas like the Old City, almost every facade is covered in Jerusalem stone, with bursts of purple bougainvillea exploding from the cracks in spring and summer.
-With strict building and zoning regulations in place since the British ruled Mandate Palestine, Jerusalem is pleasantly lacking in tall buildings and modern architecture and its skyline is completely devoid of skyscrapers.
+In addition to the people and holy sites, Jerusalem is also a visually stunning city, with many buildings constructed from a pale local limestone that takes on a golden hue when the sun sets and rises.
+In areas such as the Old City, almost every facade is covered in Jerusalem stone, with bursts of purple bougainvillea exploding from the cracks in spring and summer.
+With strict building and zoning regulations in place since the British ruled Mandate Palestine, Jerusalem is pleasantly lacking in tall buildings and modern architecture and the skyline is devoid of skyscrapers.

 The sheer number of holy sites in Jerusalem creates an atmosphere of spirituality that inspires many visitors to explore their own faith traditions or investigate spiritual practice in general.
 Not least of all, experiencing Jerusalem on a Saturday provides a rare chance to see what large-scale disconnection from modern technology looks like, with most of the city shutting down for 25 hours in observance of the Jewish sabbath.

-Jerusalem is home to some of Israel’s most precious collections of art and antiquities, as well as Israel’s premier art institute, the Israel Museum.
-This landmark sits in large landscaped grounds and houses a permanent collection that includes everything from antiquities and Bronze Age artefacts from the biblical era, to Postmodernist work and exhibitions from up-and-coming artists.
+Jerusalem is home to some of the most precious collections of art and antiquities in the country, as well as the premier art institute, the Israel Museum.
+This landmark sits in large landscaped grounds and houses a permanent collection that includes everything from antiquities and artefacts from the biblical era, to postmodernist work and exhibitions from up-and-coming artists.

 Jerusalem is also home to a number of smaller museums, such as the Museum for Islamic Art, the Jerusalem Theatre’s galleries and the Bible Lands Museum, which has a large collection of archaeological finds from the ancient Egyptians, Canaanites, Philistines, Phoenicians and Persians, among others.
 There are also speciality museums such as the Children’s Museum and the Museum of Psalms, in addition to a lively gallery scene for contemporary artists.